Customize managed nodes with launch templates - Amazon EKS

 You can use a launch template to specify custom Amazon EC2 security groups to apply to instances in your node group.
 This can be either in the instance level security groups parameter or as part of the network interface configuration parameters.
 However, you can’t create a launch template that specifies both instance level and network interface security groups.
 Consider the following conditions that apply to using custom security groups with managed node groups:

-• Amazon EKS only allows launch templates with a single network interface specification.
+• When using the AWS Management Console, Amazon EKS only allows launch templates with a single network interface specification.

-• By default, Amazon EKS applies the cluster security group to the instances in your node group to facilitate communication between nodes and the control plane.
-If you specify custom security groups in the launch template using either option mentioned earlier, Amazon EKS doesn't add the cluster security group.
+• By default, Amazon EKS applies the View Amazon EKS security group requirements for clusterscluster security group to the instances in your node group to facilitate communication between nodes and the control plane.
+If you specify custom security groups in the launch template using either option mentioned earlier, Amazon EKS doesn’t add the cluster security group.
 So, you must ensure that the inbound and outbound rules of your security groups enable communication with the endpoint of your cluster.
-If your security group rules are incorrect, the worker nodes can't join the cluster.
-For more information about security group rules, see Amazon EKS security group requirements and considerations.
+If your security group rules are incorrect, the worker nodes can’t join the cluster.
+For more information about security group rules, see View Amazon EKS security group requirements for clusters.

 • If you need SSH access to the instances in your node group, include a security group that allows that access.